-The Niobrara County School District No.1 has adopted this handbook with verbiage almost wholly borrowed verbatim from the Wyoming Department of Education English Learner (EL) Identifying, Serving and Reporting, and Title III Guidebook 2022-2023.

-Several appendices have been added to specifically identify

-NCSD1 and Wyoming Virtual Academy practices.
+The Niobrara County School District No.1 has adopted this handbook with verbiage almost wholly borrowed verbatim from the Wyoming Department of Education English Learner (EL) Identifying, Serving and Reporting, and Title III Guidebook 2023-2024.
+This 2024-2025 guidebook supersedes and replaces all previous revisions.
+Several appendices have been added to specifically identify NCSD1 and Wyoming Virtual Academy practices.